 The practice had a whistleblowing policy.
-Staff told us they felt confident they could raise concerns without fear of recrimination.
+Staff felt confident they could raise concerns without fear of recrimination.

-The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal treatment.
+The dentists used dental dams in line with guidance from the British Endodontic Society when providing root canal treatment.
 In instances where the rubber dam was not used, such as for example refusal by the patient, and where other methods were used to protect the airway, this was documented in the dental care record and a risk assessment completed.